 · We will work with local organisations and professionals to ensure that the most relevant support and best opportunities are available to young people, their families and their schools when they need them

 This is an exciting and significant project for MAP.
 It will be our first European project to involve young people and educational settings.

-This project will run for 45 months from January 2019.
-After an initial period of scoping and partnership building, substantial project delivery will take place from January 2020 to January 2022.
+This “Interreg 2 Seas” project will run for 45 months until September 2022 and is a project involving 8 partners from the UK, Belgium, France and Holland who each have similar remits within their own communities.
+After an initial period of development and partnership building our substantial project delivery will take place from January 2020 to January 2022.